The Xometry app works best with JavaScript enabled!

 What Are the Disadvantages of Ti-6Al-4V?

-The disadvantages of Ti6Al4V are listed and described below:
+The disadvantages of Ti-6Al-4V are listed and described below:

 3. Welding Ti-6Al-4V can be challenging and may require specialized equipment and techniques.

-5. While Ti-6Al-4V is generally very corrosion resistant, it is not corrosion resistant against strong acids like hydrochloric or sulfuric acids.
+5. While Ti-6Al-4V is generally corrosion resistant, it is vulnerable to reducing acids such as hydrochloric and sulfuric, as well as high-temperature oxidizing environments.
 These materials cause the protective oxide layer on the material to break down upon contact.

 What Is the Tensile Strength of Ti-6Al-4V?